 I am a sixth-year PhD candidate in the Department of Agricultural and Resource Economics at the University of California, Berkeley.
 I am also in my fifth year as a graduate student researcher at the Energy Institute at Haas.

-I am an energy and environmental economist, and I am on the 2017–18 academic job market.
-My job market paper investigates market power in U.S. coal transportation, and analyzes the extent to which decreasing coal markups may lead to incomplete pass-through of a carbon tax.
+I am an energy and environmental economist, and much of my research focuses on interacting market distortions in U.S. energy markets.
+My recent work studies market power in U.S. coal transportation, and analyzes the extent to which decreasing coal markups may lead to incomplete pass-through of a carbon tax.

 I also work at the intersection of environmental and development economics, focusing on the economic impacts of electricity access in the developing world.
 Other ongoing projects include: evaluating the private and social costs of inefficient electricity supply in India; estimating how energy efficiency upgrades for agricultural groundwater pumping impact electricity consumption, water use, and profits for California farms; and improving the design of randomized experiments using panel data.